JacekDubikowski/build-your-own-framework/readme.md

 }
 ```

-However, to make it work we have to add *@Singleton* here and there, please refer to the source code in the [directory](/testapp/src/main/java/io/jd/testapp).
+However, to make it work, we have to add *@Singleton* here and there.
+Please refer to the source code in the [directory](/testapp/src/main/java/io/jd/testapp).
 If we run that main we will get the same result:

 ```shell